Glossary

 ISO

-An ISO file is a copy of the contents (data) of an optical disc, which is read by any kind of disc reading system.
+An ISO file is a copy of the contents (data) of an optical disc, which is created by any kind of disc reading system.
+The name comes from the ISO 9660 standard which codifies the most popular filesystem used on discs (and images of discs).

-This is the ROM equivalent for disc based systems, such as the PlayStation.
+These are the ROM file equivalents for disc-based systems such as the PlayStation.

 BIN